This Library Paper looks at Government plans to regulate harmful content online.

 In response to parliamentary questions in March 2018, the Government said that it welcomed Channel 4’s plans [HL6332] and that the Government had “long been committed to Channel 4 moving outside of London, and has worked closely with Channel 4 to find a solution that worked for Channel 4 and the country that owns it” [HL6331].

 A Department for Digital, Culture, Media and Sport consultation on “Increasing the Regional Impact of Channel 4 Corporation” ran between 12 April and 5 July 2017.

 A consultation on decriminalising non-payment of the TV licence fee closed on 1 April 2020.
+The Government has yet to respond.
 This Library Paper looks at the current offence and what's been said on decriminalisation.